Saebyuckbaan/demo-mockup/Home.md

 Part 1 is focused on getting you familiar with new concepts and utilizing new tools, so it is not graded and does not need to be submitted.
 However, you will need to understand Part 1 to complete Part 2, so it is highly recommended that you complete Part 1 before starting on Part 2.

 Part 2 will first be graded to check if your team's utilization of Postgres and D3 is fully functional in your application.
 This will be graded on a binary scale — you receive points upon completion if working without errors.
 The majority of Part 2 will be graded on application and execution of the design principles mentioned.
-You can receive a maximum of 2 points for each criteria, which totals up to a maximum of 12 points cumulative for the this section.
+You can receive a maximum of 2 points for each criteria, which totals up to a maximum of 12 points cumulative for this section.
 If your application shows no evidence or mis-use of a principle, then you will receive 0 points for that criteria.
 Likewise, if there is some evidence that your team as attempted to address a criteria, then you will receive 1 point.

-Extra Credit: If your team incorporates another data set outside from the DELPHI database, and utilizes it in a meaningful way in your application, then you will receive a maximum of 2 additional points.
+Extra Credit: If your team incorporates another data set outside from the DELPHI database, and utilizes it in a purposeful manner in your application, then you will receive a maximum of 2 additional points.
 If time permits, it’s **highly** recommended that you attempt to this portion of the assignment as well.

 * NOTE: This is not required.
 If your team having trouble finding another dataset to incorporate we have provided one below.
 The UN's numerous databases, tables and glossaries containing over 60 million data points cover a wide range of themes including Agriculture, Crime, Education, Employment, Energy, Environment, Health, HIV/AIDS, Human Development, Industry, Information and Communication Technology, National Accounts, Population, Refugees, Tourism, Trade, as well as the Millennium Development Goals indicators.